braccomatteo/RSD-Sensor-Particle-Position-Prediction/README.md

 # 🧪 Trajectory Analysis for Particle Position Detection

 ## 📖 Overview
 This project aims to develop a predictive model for estimating the (x, y) position of a particle passing through a **Resistive Silicon Detector (RSD) sensor** with 12 pads.
-Using **signal processing and machine learning techniques**, we analyze sensor data to accurately determine particle trajectories.
+Using **signal processing and multiple regression techniques**, we analyze sensor data to accurately determine particle trajectories.

 ## 🛠️ Methodology